SwissOpenEM/Ingestor/auth.md

 **User**

-- does not want to log in all the time
+- does not want to log in all the time (single sign-on)
 - is only interested in starting a job
   - archive data
   - unarchive data